Why we can’t recycle our way to a sustainable future

 Wasting valuable resources

 This ‘Sankey’ diagram shows the scale of material flows through the European Union (EU) in 2016.
 Flowing in from the left are Imports and ‘Domestic extractions’: all the resources we extract, mine, farm, forest, fish for etc within the EU.
-[An earlier version of the chart on page 3 of this report highlighted the different materials: metals, non-metallic minerals, biomass and fossil fuels.]
+[An earlier version of the chart, in the Monitoring Framework report [no longer online] highlighted the different materials: metals, non-metallic minerals, biomass and fossil fuels.]

 ‘Material accumulation’ in the centre describes our ‘stocks’, such as buildings, infrastructure, and products.
 In other words, if you keep a TV for 5 years, the materials in the TV would show up in the ‘material accumulation’ flow.
 Later, when you swap the TV for a new one, the materials would show up either in the recycling loop, or as a waste flow.
 On the right side of the chart, we can see the volume of each type of waste to the air, atmosphere, land and water – dwarfing the flows of exports and recycled materials.